dentropy/udacity-capstone/README.md

 # udacity-capstone

 The purpose of this project is to develop a ETL pipeline for social media information, in this case reddit comments and git metadata.
-There are many ways to prase these datasets.
+The unique quality across these datasets are domain names.
+Git metadata includes email addresses which use a domain name and website URL's can be extracted from reddit comments.

 Two datasets were used for this project,